lastmjs/zwitterion/README.md

 A web dev server that lets you import anything*

-\* If by anything you mean: JavaScript ES2015+, TypeScript, JSX, TSX, AssemblyScript, Rust, WebAssembly, C, C++, and in the future anything that compiles to JavaScript or WebAssembly.
+\* If by anything you mean: JavaScript ES2015+, TypeScript, JSON, JSX, TSX, AssemblyScript, Rust, WebAssembly, C, C++, and in the future anything that compiles to JavaScript or WebAssembly.

 Zwitterion is designed to be an instant replacement for your current web development static file server.